LeoMarangoni/tonto.cloudwalk.io/README.md

 This app will perform http and tcp tests as described in [Cloudwalk Challenge](https://gist.github.com/dgvcwk/919a6fcca40f4e314b2dc135b47d4a5e)
 The Frontend must display the two services in colors green or red according to its state, and a feed with the lastest change events.
 It also have an RSS feed in `/feed` endpoint with the same events, that can be consumed by an Feed Client.
+That app sends an email alert to email in `mail_notify` every time that a status is changed

 ### Get Started